What to Know About ADT Home Security

 To ensure coverage in your area, ADT has six strategically placed monitoring centers across the United States.
 If there’s ever a weather event affecting your nearest monitoring center, another will step in for seamless home monitoring.

-ADT uses a third party to manufacture their equipment, which can affect quality.
-Same goes for their third-party installation contractors, which can result in an inconsistent customer experience.
+ADT uses a third party to manufacture their equipment, which can affect quality control.
+They also use third-party installation contractors.

 Protectyourhome.com is the only third-party contractor with the title of ADT’s Authorized Premier Provider.
 Using Protectyourhome.com in no way guarantees a smooth and successful installation, nor gear that won’t break down.
 However, ADT doesn’t make you sign a contract until after the equipment install — helpful if you’re not totally satisfied with your third-party contractor.